Cardio-Meta-Microme/Cardio/doc/component_specifications.md

 # Database and Data Interface
-### 1. Raw Data Upload
+### 1. Accesses Training Data
-- What it does: Exposes an API that allows for uploading of raw data
+- What it does: Reads in data from https://www.nature.com/articles/s41591-022-01688-4#data-availability
-- Input: CSV files of datasets
+- Input: CSV files of datasets from papter
 - Output: Dataset saved to database
 - Doesn’t directly interact with other components